mzmudziak/cp-docker-development/docker/vm/develop/README.md

 6. Now that you know the IP address, run `./localdev.js run zen` to start the zen service.
 Then, open a web browser and navigate to the IPAddress with Port 8000.
 If the IP address were `192.168.60.163`, you open the site `192.168.60.163:8000`.
 The [coder dojo website](http://zen.coderdojo.com) should look similar.

+7. If you do not want to work on the virtual machines command line, you can also use ssh.
+    - Under Linux, you can use `ssh docker@192.168.60.163`.
+    - Under Windows you can [download Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and connect to the IP at port 22 using SSH.
+    Username: `docker`
+    Password: `tcuser`
+    See [boot2docker](https://github.com/boot2docker/boot2docker/#ssh-into-vm) for more infrmation on this.

 How to Develop
 --------------